-External data are collected and controlled by the aforementioned unit and are then integrated into the SRI module
+External data are collected and checked by the above-mentioned unit and are then integrated into the SRI module.

-The SRI module is a proprietary tool that ensures the collection, quality control and processing of ESG data from external data providers.
-It also calculates issuers' ESG ratings according to the rating methodology.
-ESG ratings in particular are displayed in the SRI module for portfolio managers, risk, reporting and ESG teams in a transparent and user-friendly manner (issuer ESG rating and criteria and weightings for each criterion).
+The SRI module is a proprietary tool that ensures collection, quality controls and processing of ESG data from external data providers.
+It also calculates ESG ratings of issuers according to the rating methodology.
+ESG ratings in particular are displayed in the SRI module for the attention of portfolio managers, risk, reporting and ESG teams in a transparent and user-friendly way (ESG rating of the issuer as well as criteria and weightings of each criterion).

-For ESG ratings, at each stage of the calculation process, the scores are standardised and converted into Z scores (difference between the company score and the sector average score, expressed in number of standard deviations).
-Thus, each issuer is evaluated and assigned a score that is in line with the average of its sector, making it possible to distinguish the best practices from the worst ones at the sector level (Best-in-Class approach).
-At the end of the process, each issuer is assigned an ESG score (from approximately -3 to +3) and the equivalent on a scale of letters ranging from A to G, where A is the best score and G is the worst.
+For ESG ratings, at each step of the calculation process, scores are normalised and converted into Z-scores (difference between the company's score and the average score of the sector, expressed in number of standard deviations).
+In this way, each issuer is evaluated and assigned a score that is within the average for its sector, which makes it possible to distinguish between the best and worst practices at the sector level (best-in-class approach).
+At the end of the process, each issuer is given an ESG score (ranging from approximately -3 to +3) and the equivalent on a letter scale from A to G, where A is the best and G the worst.

-The data is then disseminated on a dedicated portfolio manager platform and is monitored by the risk team.
+The data is then disseminated on a dedicated platform to portfolio managers and is monitored by the risk team.

-Estimated proportion of data
+Proportion of estimated data

-ESG scores are based on data from external data providers, ESG research/assessments, or obtained through a recognised regulated third party specialising in the establishment of professional ESG scores and assessments.
-In the absence of mandatory ESG reporting at the company level, estimates are an essential part of the methodology of data providers.
+ESG scores are compiled using data from external data providers, ESG studies/assessments, or through a regulated third party recognised for professional ESG scoring and assessment.
+In the absence of mandatory ESG reporting at company level, estimates are an essential part of the data providers' methodology.